 Boren Fellows may study abroad in Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
 Students may apply to study in any country outside of the United States, Western Europe, Canada, Australia, or New Zealand.
 Multi-country comparative studies must be well justified.

-Note: Boren Fellows may only study in a country with a U.S. State Department travel warning if they are willing to sign a waiver.
+Note: Boren Fellows may only study in a country with a Level 3 U.S. State Department Travel Advisory if they are willing to sign a waiver.
 In certain countries, further restrictions may apply, including possible outright prohibition on using the Boren Fellowship in a particular country.
 In such cases, IIE will work with the Fellow to find an alternate program.
 Information about travel warnings is available on the State Department website.